Skylight Installation Costs

 - Hole Saw – Used to cut through inside ceiling

-There are several factors that could effect your total skylight installation cost and one that will make the most difference is if there are modifications or additions needed in your attic, such as extensive framing for a large skylight.
+Skylight installation costs could be effected dramatically if there are modifications or additions needed in your attic, such as extensive framing for a large skylight.
 For example, if you are installing tube lighting has to be installed through the external part of your roof with a finished frame or extension in the attic, your installation cost will increase due to added labor, cost of lumber, sheetrock or roofing materials.

 - How Large the Job is: Installation of a skylight that is more than 15% of a rooms average space can require additional sheet rock installation and even extensive roof patching and repairs.